-I have referred this article to many a developer – especially young developers – that become enamored with the idea of ‘scrapping it all and re-writing from scratch’.
+I have referred this article to many a developer that has become enamored with the idea of ‘scrapping it all and rewrite from scratch’.
 It’s a phase that almost every young developer goes through when they come into an existing codebase.
 Senior engineers have a duty to explain why re-writing isn’t always an option and how to make that choice.
-Refactoring, however, is almost always the answer.
+Refactoring, or a organized series of refactor stories, however, is almost always a better answer.

-As Joel tells us, re-writing from scratch is one of the worst strategic mistakes, and likely one of the larger technical ones, you can make.
+As Joel tells us, rewriting from scratch is one of the worst strategic mistakes and likely one of the larger technical mistakes you can make.
 He wrote this in the first dot-com boom in 2000, but it’s even MORE relevant today in the fast paced entrepreneurial world where time to market is one of the critical factors to the success of your idea.
 Even to the point that speed is the ONLY critical factor and the only requirement is that you just need to get it working once.

 Give his excellent article a read.

 Are there legitimate times you need to re-write from scratch?
 Possibly, but I think they are rare and getting rarer – refactoring is almost always a better solution unless you are radically changing the direction of a product.
 A good lead should take a step back from the desire for the cleanest code and ask what’s the right decision given the entirety of my engineering and business constraints.

 Legitimate cases I can think of: radical change of direction in your product, dependent hardware/OS goes end of life, security issue in component you can’t update, or due to licensing issues.
 Then you are likely facing a legitimate re-write – MAYBE.
 And that maybe gets bigger each year.